henrikje/laebel/README.md

   The key can be any string, but it should be unique for each link, and must be the same for both labels of a pair.

+### Project metadata through environment variables

-Finally, Laebel supports setting meta-data for the project as a whole.
+Laebel also supports setting metadata for the project as a whole.
 Since these values are not associated with any particular service, they are specified by adding _environment variables_ to the `laebel` service in the Docker Compose project.